The Office of the Provost

 The Provost serves as the university’s Chief Academic Officer and Vice President of Academic Affairs.

 Donna Maria has held numerous academic leadership positions at Bentley since joining the university in 2010.
-Prior to her appointment as Provost, she served as the interim dean of the McCallum School of Business and associate professor of Management.
+She is a professor of Management and, prior to her appointment as Provost, served as the interim dean of business.
 Before joining Bentley, Donna Maria held leadership, faculty and research roles at Arizona State University, Cornell University, Touro University and the Carnegie Foundation for the Advancement of Teaching.
 Donna Maria is the founding editor of The Business Journal of Hispanic Research and has received numerous awards including the Presidential Award from the Society for Advancement of Chicanos/Hispanics and Native Americans in Science and the National Society of Hispanic MBA’s Brillante Award for Hispanic Education.
 Donna Maria received her PhD in Industrial and Labor Relations from Cornell University, master’s degree from New York Institute of Technology, and bachelor’s degree from SUNY, College at Old Westbury.

 Alex works as a close partner and advisor to the Provost.
 He collaborates with other members of academic leadership to set, track, and assess strategic goals and coordinates communications for Academic Affairs.
 Alex launched his professional career at Bentley in 2012, and prior to joining the Office of the Provost he served as the Assistant Director for Strategic Initiatives in Students Affairs and as the Project Director for a federal grant issued by the Office on Violence Against Women.
 Alex has engaged in a variety of programs that address diversity, equity, and inclusion, such as co-facilitating an annual Diversity Retreat for faculty and staff; co-instructing courses for undergraduate and graduate students that focus on inclusive management strategies; and leading sustained, intergroup dialogues with students, faculty, and staff.
 Alex received his Master of Science degree from Miami University and his Bachelor of Arts degree from Boston College.